Final Design – Holly Street Corridor (Broadway to Ellis)

 Looking at the community survey data on https://cob.org/wp-content/uploads/Before-After-Report-Final-Rev4.pdf it appears that the bulk of both drivers and cyclists think the setup you've created is unsafe.
 Why are you sticking with it?
 Thanks

-ScreenName01 asked about 1 month agoThank you for your question.
+ScreenName01 asked 3 months agoThank you for your question.
 Since the original installation of the Holly Street Bike Lane Pilot Project, public feedback and data analysis together have informed several project modifications, including the re-channelization of the Bay / Prospect St intersection to improve traffic flow, reverting parking-protected bike lanes to standard buffered bike lanes to improve visibility, and adding additional protection and vertical delineators along high conflict areas, such as in front of driveways and alleys.
 These modifications were implemented to address public concerns centered on visibility issues and the risk of "right hook" conflicts.
 These iterative adjustments demonstrate the importance of ongoing community engagement and a data-driven approach to address public concerns and refine project design.

 Moving forward, the design phase for the final, permanent Holly Street corridor is now underway.
 This will cover its entire length, from Ellis Street to Broadway Avenue.
 Our process will evaluate the interim improvements from the pilot project (Ellis Street to Bay Street) and integrate those learnings with design for the remaining sections (Bay Street to Broadway Avenue) that haven’t yet received major upgrades.
 Community members are invited to help shape this final design by sharing feedback here on Enage Bellingham.
 Input submitted by September 30, 2025, will inform decisions about future priorities, including bike lane design, parking, traffic flow, and placemaking.